soeai/mappgraph/index.md

 ![GitHub Logo](/images/graphs.png)

+All graphs of one app with a specific set of parameters are saved in 2 csv files (features.csv and weights.csv).
+There is a column named *graph_id* to distinguish between different graphs in both two files.

 #### 4. Running experiments

 So far, we already have graphs generated for all parameters (N and T).
 Next step is running notebook *“train_GNN.ipynb”* to train the Graph Neural Network and do prediction on the testing dataset.